 3. Excellent Choice for Lighting Power

 Do you need something to connect outdoor lighting to a power source from your home or shop?
-SJTW cables can handle anything from heavy lighting in an industrial setting to the work light you put on the hood of your car in the driveway.
+SJTW cables can handle anything from heavy lighting in an industrial setting to the LED work light you put on the hood of your car in the driveway.

 The rubber cables make them easy and safe to use in most weather conditions and help you avoid shortages and other electrical problems associated with outdoor lighting.
 SJTW cables are effective for everything from parking lot lamp posts to professional photography outdoor setups, regardless of their drastically different electrical needs.